akdev93/filevault/README.md

 ### Creating a Vault

 To create a vault use the `create` command.
-The example below creates a vault called `tmp7` and stores the encryption key in a file called `key7`.
-The vault is created int he vaults directory while the key file is stored in the current working directory
+The example below creates a vault called `tmp8` and stores the encryption key in a file called `key8`.
+The vault is created in the `vaults` directory while the key file is stored in the current working directory.

 ```
 vault>create vaults/tmp8 key8